jeanluckei/booking/README.md

   documenté.
 Tout shortcut non expliqué doit etre consideré comme une erreur.
 On pourrait accepter un rendu avec 3 lignes de code si elles ont du sens et que tout le raisonnement et les problèmatiques à prendre en compte sont decrites.

+### Why using Reactive types?
+Reactive types are not intended to allow you to process your requests or data faster, in fact they will introduce a small overhead compared to regular blocking processing.
+Their strength lies in their capacity to serve more request concurrently, and to handle operations with latency, such as requesting data from a remote server, more efficiently.
+They allow you to provide a better **QUALITY OF SERVICE** and a predictable capacity planning by dealing natively with time and latency without consuming more resources.
+Unlike traditional processing that blocks the current thread while waiting a result, a Reactive API that waits costs nothing, requests only the amount of data it is able to process and bring new capabilities since it deals with stream of data, not only with individual elements one by one.

+### Running application:
+This command is responsible for starting the kafka topics and the mongodb:
+``
+docker-compose up
+``

+When both running, start the spring-boot:
+``
+./gradlew bootRun
+``